jchristopher/attachments/readme.txt

 You may create instances with your own custom fields by using the `attachments_register` action.
 To create your own instance add the following to your theme's `functions.php` or your own plugin:

-You may create additional instances with custom fields by using the `attachments_register` action.
-To create your own instance add the following to your theme's `functions.php` or your own plugin:

 `<?php
 function my_attachments( $attachments )
 {